blaix/blaix.github.com/_posts/2010-11-11-upload-failed-evernote-android.markdown

 **all the notes I added since the upgrade were lost**.
 Luckily they weren't too important.
 Just stuff like "todo: check if notes added on my phone are being synced properly".

+## Update:

+I started experiencing the upload issue again.
+I didn't want to lose any notes this time so I contacted support, they recommended I upgrade to the beta version by visiting [this url](http://s.evernote.com/androidbeta) on my phone.
+But by the time I go the message the uploads started working again.